-We are supportive of the General WDRs' requirements for impermeable surfaces.
-Experience has taught that increased stormwater runoff from large areas with impermeable surfaces, either individually or cumulatively, can cause significant water quality problems if not managed properly.
-We have included similar types of requirements for development projects that create or replace as little as 5,000 square feet or more of impervious surface in our Phase II Municipal Storm Sewer System Permit.
-As climate change is likely to cause precipitation in California to become more intense and extreme, lessening runoff through requirements like those developed by the Central Coast Water Board will become even more important.
+more intense and extreme, 126 lessening runoff through requirements like those developed by the Central Coast Water Board will become even more important.
 We are sympathetic to the concerns expressed about the need for professional assistance, however, so we expect that the Central Coast Water Board will work with the third party to assist small berry farmers with understanding how to comply with these requirements.

-H. Economic Considerations
+G. Economic Considerations

-GSA Petitioners contend that the Central Valley Water Board did not adequately consider the economics associated with the long-term impact of the General WDRs on agricultural production.
+GSA Petitioners contend that the Central Coast Water Board did not adequately consider the economics associated with the long-term impact of the General WDRs on agricultural production.
 A careful review of the record shows extensive consideration of a variety of economic considerations.
 While we acknowledge growers will bear costs and there will be economic impacts to irrigated agriculture from implementation of the General WDRs, the Central Coast Water Board thoughtfully considered those issues and satisfied its legal obligations under the Porter-Cologne Act.

 GSA Petitioners assert that the "long-term cumulative impact of [the General WDRs] on Central Coast Agriculture will make agricultural production infeasible."
-The crux of their argument is that the Central Coast Water Board failed to evaluate "economic considerations" as required under Water Code section 13241.
+127 The crux of their argument is that the Central Coast Water Board failed to evaluate "economic considerations" as required under Water Code section 13241.
 GSA Petitioners allege that the Central Coast Water Board violated Water Code section 13263 because